pgRouting/workshop/docs/basic/graphs.rst

 pgr_extractVertices
 ================================================================================

-``pgr_extractVertices`` compute the connected components of an undirected graph using a Depth First Search approach.
-A connected component of an undirected graph is a set of vertices that are all reachable from each other.
+``pgr_extractVertices`` extracting the vertex information of the set of edges of a graph.

 .. rubric:: Signature summary